 Extra ammunition

-If this has convinced you to buy a new car this Christmas, read some extra tips from us so you buy right:
+If this has convinced you to buy a car this Christmas, read some extra tips from us so you buy right:

-A vehicle is a big commitment and you’ll want to make a sound decision you’ll be happy living with.
+A vehicle is a big commitment, and you’ll want to make a sound decision you’ll be happy living with.

 With that said, here are some reasons Christmas may not be the best time to buy a car: